kanru-wang/notes/pytorch_basics_2.md

         image = image.view(batch_size, -1)
         “-1” tells Pytorch to figure out other numbers.
 The tensor will now feed properly into any linear layer.

 To initialize the very first argument of your linear layer, pass it the number of features of your input data.
-For 28 x 28, our new view tensor is of size [1, 784] (1 * 28 * 28):
+For 28 x 28, the new view tensor is of size [1, 784] (1 * 28 * 28):

         batch_size = 1